 A coworker sent an important e-mail to a client.
 You ask her if she got a response from them, and she says that she did.
-You want to read what they said, so you ask your coworker:
+You want to read what they said, so you ask her this.

 Would you mind forwarding me his reply?